oracle-livelabs/pts/ai-vector-embedding-nodejs/introduction/introduction.md

 In this workshop you will have an opportunity to use the following vector embedding models from:

 * Lab 1.
 Cohere
 * Lab 2.
-OpenAI
-* Lab 3.
 Sentence Transformers from Hugging Face
-* Lab 4.
-FastEmbed